1999 Baltimore mayoral election: Candidates

+Campaign

 Despite the odds he faced in the general election, Tufaro promised to campaign against O'Malley, not taking defeat as an inevitability.
 He pointed to Bret Schundler, the mayor of Jersey City, New Jersey, as evidence that a Republican could be elected in a heavily Democratic city.
 Schundler came to Baltimore to campaign for Tufaro.

 Regarding public housing, Tufaro called for renovations rather than demolishing vacant buildings, which drew criticism, as Housing Commissioner Daniel P. Henson III pointed out that renovating was more expensive than demolishing.
 O'Malley promised to enforce provisions of the Community Reinvestment Act of 1977, which require banks to invest in poor neighborhoods.
 Tufaro further proposed a plan for school vouchers and to drug test students, which drew opposition from the Baltimore Teachers Union and from O'Malley, who favored expanding pre-kindergarten and after-school programs, while making summer school mandatory.
 When discussing the problem of HIV/AIDS in Baltimore, which disproportionately affects African Americans, both O'Malley and Tufaro promised to continue the city's needle exchange program.

 Tufaro criticized O'Malley's zero tolerance policy, suggesting it would lead to increased police brutality towards minorities.
 He instead proposed continuing Mayor Schmoke's community policing strategy.
 Opponents of the zero tolerance policy tried to tie O'Malley to the Baltimore Police shooting of an African American car theft suspect.

+Polling

 WMAR-TV conducted the only poll of the general election with SurveyUSA, which showed O'Malley leading with 87% of the vote.
 On Election Day, O'Malley easily defeated Tufaro in the general election, receiving over 90% of the vote.